Skip to content

 The conversion functions in q2mm/models/units.py use Python's NewType to give every unit quantity a distinct static type (KcalPerMolAngSq, KJPerMolNmSq, etc.).
 At runtime these are plain float values — zero overhead.
 Static type checkers (mypy, pyright) catch mismatched conversions at development time.

-Pint was evaluated as an alternative in issue #161 because it provides runtime dimensional analysis that catches unit mismatches in numpy arrays (which NewType cannot cover, since NewType wraps scalar float only).
+Pint was evaluated as an alternative because it provides runtime dimensional analysis that catches unit mismatches in numpy arrays (which NewType cannot cover, since NewType wraps scalar float only).
 A real double-conversion bug in the Jaguar Hessian parser was found during that evaluation that NewType did not catch — the parser was incorrectly applying a unit conversion before returning a numpy.ndarray, and downstream code applied the same conversion again, inflating every force constant by ~9,376×.
 That bug was fixed independently; see the published FF validation work.

 The performance evaluation found Pint's overhead to be unacceptable for Q2MM's hot loops: